 Thursday Partly cloudy.
 Slight (20%) chance of light rain in central parts, near zero chance elsewhere.
 Light winds becoming SW 15 to 25 km/h in the morning then tending SE/SW in the evening.
 Daytime maximum temperatures 19 to 30.

 Friday Partly cloudy.
 Slight (20%) chance of a shower in the far west, near zero chance elsewhere.
 Winds S/SE 15 to 25 km/h tending E/SE in the morning then becoming light in the early afternoon.

 Saturday Partly cloudy.
-Medium (60%) chance of showers in the east, most likely in the morning and afternoon.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm.
-Winds NW/NE 30 to 45 km/h tending W/NW during the afternoon then tending NW/NE 25 to 40 km/h during the evening.
+Medium (40%) chance of showers in the north in the morning and afternoon.
+Winds E/NE 15 to 20 km/h tending NW/NE during the morning then becoming light during the evening.

 Interior Weather Forecasts